13F Filings: The Basics

 Because the filing reports total value and shares, you can derive an implied price per share by dividing one by the other.
 This should approximate the security's market price on the last day of the quarter — it is not the price the manager actually paid when they bought or sold.

 Managers make errors in their filings more often than you'd expect — misplaced decimals, values reported in the wrong scale, incorrect CUSIPs, and even mislabeling bonds as stocks or vice versa.
 The SEC explicitly makes no guarantees about the accuracy of 13F data.[2]
-Tradetheon identifies these exceptions automatically using our data cleaning algorithm, correcting them so the analytics reflect reality rather than filing mistakes.
+Tradetheon applies data cleaning to normalize detectable inconsistencies where possible, but the source filings remain the authority for any given position.
+For critical research, verify directly against the SEC filing.

 Where the insight comes from: change over time